rochoa85/mPARCE/README.md

 sudo apt-get install python3-yaml
 ```

 **NOTE: They can be installed using Conda.
-In addition, a `install_dependencies.sh` file is provided to automatize the installation of dependencies in the Linux (Ubuntu) operating system.**
+In addition, a `install_dependencies.sh` file is provided to automatize the installation of the dependencies in the Linux (Ubuntu) operating system.**

 ## Input files required